Leaking/Hunter/README.md

 Maybe your project have serveral OkhttpClients，you need to add your custom Interceptor/EventListener/Dns to every OkhttpClients one by one.
 But some OkhttpClients come from 3rd library, and you can't add your custom Interceptor/EventListener/Dns to them.
-I have filed a [issue](https://github.com/square/okhttp/issues/4228) to Okhttp team.
+I have filed a [issue](https://github.com/square/okhttp/issues/4228) about this problem to Okhttp team.

 OkHttp-Plugin can help you to achieve it, you can set a global Interceptor/EventListener/Dns to your all OkhttpClients.